AdobeDocs/pass.en/help/authentication/tve-dashboard-review-push-changes.md

    *Add a Configuration Description*

-1. Navigate to the **Configuration Changes** section to view a summary of the alterations.
+1. Navigate to the **Configuration Changes** section to view a summary of the changes.

-1. Hover over the change you want to review.
+1. Hover on the change you want to review.

 1. Select **View** to review the previous and new values associated with a congifuration change.